clusterfudge/boomer/README.md

 #### When running boomer, I get the error `boomer.messagebus.client.ws - ERROR - Exception("Uncaught 'error' event.",)`

 This means that you are not running the `./start.sh service` process.
 In order to fully run Boomer, you must run `./start.sh service`, `./start.sh skills`, and `./start.sh voice`/`./start.sh cli` all at the same time.
 This can be done using different terminal windows, or by using the included `./boomer.sh start`, which runs all four process using `screen`.

+# eSpeak Voices
+eSpeak defaults are not fantastic.
+Find the mbrola instructions for your distribution for higher quality speech.